shubham-attri/Assembler_Simulator/README.md

 #Assembler_Simulator

 This repository holds the project for Computer Architecture course.
-This project is a code to understand the working of memory of a assembly code in a CISC Architecture model of machine.
+This project is a code to understand the working of memory of a assembly code in a RISC Architecture model of machine.
 Opcode for various instructions were given and we had to plot graphs for the memory locations after every instruction.

 The Project is divided into 2 parts Assembler and Simulotor